 Like anything in life, it’s important to approach new opportunities cautiously.
-Whether that’s deciding on what college to attend, taking a new job, or buying a new car, we must do our own due diligence to make sure we have the greatest chance of success.
-Investing in a start-up company is no different.
+Whether that’s deciding on what college to attend, taking a new job or buying a new car, we must do our own due diligence to make sure we have the greatest chance of success.
+Investing in a start-up is no different.

 But what exactly is due diligence and how can you take steps to mitigate risk when investing in a new company?

-To help you get started, we’ve pulled together five key considerations in undertaking due diligence for start-up investments.
+So, to help you get started, we’ve pulled together five key considerations in undertaking due diligence for start-up investments.

 - Your Finances: Before making the decision to invest, it’s important to be aware of your financial situation.
 This means being honest and asking yourself whether you can actually afford to invest.
 If money is tight, or you would face financial hardship if the investment failed, it’s best to hold off.